spilgames/job-runner/docs/permission_management.rst

 * All *sessions | ...*

-Of course, you can finegrain this to your own needs (eg when you don't want your users to create or delete job-tempates).
+Of course, you can finegrain this to your own needs (eg when you don't want your users to create or delete job-templates).

 .. seealso:: :doc:`apps/job_runner/admin` for more technical details